-Autumn is here in full swing, Christmas is very close, what could get better than the bread baking smell in your kitchen?
+Autumn is here in full swing and what could get better than the bread-baking smell in your kitchen?
 Well, yeah a brownie maybe?!
-Hmmm, maybe, for me baking bread stands high and clear at no 1 on the podium.
+Hmmm, maybe, for me baking bread stands high and clear at no 1 in the chart and this spelt bread recipe makes no exception.

 A winner every time.
 It is not only the baking but it is making it, the kneading, the proofing, the whole process of the bread making it’s just so satisfying.
-It definitely gives me a total inner satisfaction, joy and happiness.
+It definitely gives me total inner satisfaction, joy, and happiness.

 The smell of baking bread it’s the best.
 I am very sure it has to do with my childhood experience (oh, here we go again) of grannies or my mum making it, we were jumping up and down with joy.